 How to reach: It’s a two-minute walk from Shwedagon Pagoda’s East Gate.
 Click here for directions.

-6) Visit China Town for a Late Night Snack (or Any Other Time)
+6) Visit China Town for Shopping or a Late Night Snack

 How to reach: On foot.
 We reached here on foot from our hostel that was near Sule Pagoda.